This post was updated on October 24th, 2019

-My advice is to insist that your doctor tests you for all of these markers before concluding that your thyroid function is normal.
+My advice is to discuss testing for all of these markers with your doctor before concluding that your thyroid function is normal.

 Even then though, there are several ways which you can still have thyroid issues while still passing these tests.
 Understanding how to correctly diagnose and treat thyroid disorders is a massive topic I won’t get into further now, but if you want to learn more then I highly recommend downloading a copy of Thyroid Disorders by Chris Kresser.
 This short free ebook is a patient-centric educational resource that can help you guide your physician in the right direction.

 While thyroid disorders can be super complicated, what I can say for sure is that the best solution in all cases of hypothyroidism is to follow a PCOS friendly lifestyle.
 The steps that have been shown to make the biggest difference include eliminating gluten entirely from your diet, avoiding inflammatory foods especially vegetable oils and sugar, regulating your blood glucose levels through strategic consumption of carbohydrate foods, promoting a healthy gut microbiome, and reducing stress.

 If you’ve read this article in full then hopefully these ideas might be sounding familiar to you?
 Thyroid dysfunction really is the twin sister of PCOS so what’s good for one, is also good for the other.

 When it comes to losing weight with PCOS the power of our beliefs cannot be overstated.